Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Conclusions

-In this work, we identified gaps between the functionalities of previous works on automated moderation and the functions needed to address Reddit moderation rules.
-We conducted a model review with hugging face models to perceive how many rules have an easily adaptable model developed to detect their violations.
-The findings reveal that a considerable number of rules are not covered by existing hugging face models on moderation.
+We identified gaps between the functionalities of previous models on automated moderation and the functions needed to address Reddit moderation rules.
+We conducted a model review with Hugging Face models to to see for how many rules an existing model can be used to detect violations.
+The findings reveal that a considerable number of rules are not covered by existing Hugging Face models.
 Even when a matching model exists, more than half of the rules require non-trivial adjustments of the model in order to be useful.
-We additionally identified four major types of adjustments needed for the model: domain adaptation, model scope extension, customization, and function shift.
+We additionally identified four major types of necessary adjustments: domain adaptation, model scope extension, customization, and function shift.

-Moreover, we evaluated two LLMs, GPT-4 and Llama-2, on an evaluation dataset gathered from \textit{r/AskHistorian} to reveal whether the state-of-the-art general-purposed LLMs can handle the various moderation rules.
-The results indicate these models have $< 80\%$ recall on nearly half of the rules.
-This limits the usability of these models in aiding moderators to identify violations.
+Moreover, we evaluated two LLMs, GPT-4 and Llama-2, on an evaluation dataset gathered from \textit{r/AskHistorians}, and conducted a survey study to reveal whether the state-of-the-art general-purpose LLMs can handle various moderation rules.
+The results indicate there is still a significant gap --- these models exhibit either low recall or moderate to low precision for many of these rules.
+Also, moderators are not satisfied with either of the models' performance for six of $23$ rules.
+This limits the usability of these models in aiding moderators to identify violations in real-world moderation.

+Finally, our moderator survey study provides insight into model-performance requirements for a moderation assistant model.
+We observed moderators' excitement about the model and willingness to be flexible to accommodate a flawed model.
+Moderators also offered constructive feedback on how they wish to use an assistant model differently for different rules.
+Such user-centered guidance should be useful in building improved, customized moderation tools in the future.